 Students involved in Service-Learning spend a set number of hours working in community organizations as part of their coursework.
 Service-Learning is more than traditional "volunteering" because it combines service activities with structured reflection that enhances learning.
-The program's philosophy emphasizes active learning that supports the goals of engaged citizenship, reflective learning, and social responsibility.
+The program's philosophy emphasizes active learning that supports the goals of engaged citizenship, reflective learning and social responsibility.
 Many faculty offer a Service-Learning option in their course, allowing students to contribute their skills, talents and time to address a wide range of human and societal needs while earning course credit.
-For more information and available opportunities, call the Service-Learning Office at 413-236-2176.